rbavishi/Habitican-Curse/README.md

 ### Data-Display

-* `:data-display` to display some basic details like "Est. Damage to You", "Est. Damage to Party", "Est. Damage to Boss" etc. The statistical functions used are borrowed from the excellent data-display tool by LadyAlys (https://github.com/Alys/tools-for-habitrpg)
+* `:data-display` to display some basic details like "Est. Damage to You", "Est. Damage to Party", "Est. Damage to Boss" etc.

 ### ScreenShots